Mexicans in Chicago: Politics

-As of 2001, despite being the largest Hispanic and Latino ethnic group in Chicago, Mexicans have some, but less political representation than Chicago's Puerto Ricans.
+In 2001, despite being by far the largest Hispanic and Latino ethnic group in Chicago, Mexicans had some, but less political representation than Puerto Ricans.
+The situation has changed with steady immigration; Chicago's Latino population now exceeds its Black population, primarily driven by absolute growth in the Mexican community.
+A Politico article from 2021 remarked on the impending redistricting conflict as the Chicago City Council's Black Caucus attempts to preserve the majority of their current seats, while Latino council members are pushing for greater representation for their growing population: "Latino residents are beginning to replace Black residents, forcing a realignment in Chicago's political scene - and a return of the bare-knuckle tribal fights that made Chicago's City Hall legendary."

+Religion

+The first ethnic Mexican church was Our Lady of Guadalupe.
+In the Vietnam War twelve men who were members of the church were killed in action, the highest death toll from any such parish in Chicago.

 Education

 Alvarez stated that establishment of the Benito Juarez Community Academy in Pilsen, "[i]n many ways", originated from the Chicano movement and its desire for greater recognition of Mexican-American history and identity.
 During the opening ceremony, a bust sculpture of Juárez and the flag of Mexico were presented, and the anthems of the United States and of Mexico were both played.
 The choice of the day of the ceremony was influenced by the fact that September 16 is the anniversary of the Cry of Dolores, the Mexican independence day, as well as near the beginning of the school year in Chicago.